 - Free SAT practice resources and personalized practice with Khan Academy

-- Four free score reports sent to universities and colleges
+- Unlimited free score reports sent to universities and colleges for eligible students

-- Free fee waivers for national SAT Saturday administration
+- Free fee waivers for weekend SAT Saturday administration for eligible students

-All reasonable requests are considered.
+All requests are considered.
 To use accommodations, students must be approved in SSD Online.